Mikadifo/my-nvim/README.md

 let g:airline#extensions#tabline#fnamemod = ':t'
 " This loads Powerline font and symbols let g:airline_powerline_fonts = 0
-let g:airline_theme='bubblegum' " Here you can use gruvbox
+let g:airline_theme='rose-pine' " Here you can use gruvbox
 ```

 > **Notes:** Check the official repositories for more information about this configuration.